Extending Bell's Theorem: Nonlocality via Measurement Dependence: Acknowledgements

 \section{Acknowledgements}

 { Previous versions of this work were presented in 2018 at \emph{Quantum Contextuality in Quantum Mechanics and Beyond} in Prague and at \emph{Foundations} in Utrecht, and in 2023 at Merton College, Oxford, at \emph{Foundations} in Bristol and for the Harvard Foundations Seminar.
 The final version was presented at the EPSA satellite meeting on retrocausation in Groningen in August 2025.
-The authors would like to thank the various audiences at these talks, as well as Harvey Brown, Roger Colbeck, Huw Price, Paul Tappenden, Ken Wharton and several others for discussions or correspondence.
-RH's research during the initial stages of the project was supported by NWO Veni Grant No.~275-20-070, while part of the final redaction of this paper was carried out while GB was Benjamin Meaker Distinguished Visiting Professor in the Department of Philosophy at the University of Bristol.
+The authors would like to thank the various audiences at these talks, as well as Harvey Brown, Roger Colbeck, Huw Price, Paul Tappenden, Ken Wharton and several others for discussions or correspondence, especially Wayne Myrvold for some extremely useful comments and for pointing out a mistake in a previous version of Lemma 1.
+RH's research during the initial stages of the project was supported by NWO Veni Grant No.~275-20-070, while part of the redaction of this paper was carried out while GB was Benjamin Meaker Distinguished Visiting Professor in the Department of Philosophy at the University of Bristol.
 We gratefully acknowledge this support and hospitality. }